 A trip to T&T Supermarket this weekend inspired these potstickers!
-I spotted a few of my favourite varieties of mushrooms so I decided to make them vegetarian.
+I spotted a few of my favorite varieties of mushrooms and I decided to make them vegetarian.

-Potstickers are a type of dumpling usually filled with ground pork and cabbage but are versatile and can be personalized to your taste.
-Try a few different kinds for a delicious snack that is super easy to make.
+Potstickers are a type of dumpling usually filled with ground pork and cabbage but they are versatile and can be personalized to your taste.
+Try a few different kinds for a delicious, super-easy snack.